 - All your devices will be listed on the screen’s right side.

 Click on the Desired Device (iPhone, iPad).
-And from the next window, choose Remove From This Account.
+From the next window, choose Remove From This Account.

 Bottom Line